-Recommendation #4: The Board of Pilot Commissioners amends 7 CCR sec.
-217 to conform to the Statute at HNC 1176, include a complete view of statutory and regulatory language to ensure consistency in terminology (e.g. "Board appointed physician" in the statutory language and "a physician designated by the Board".
+Recommendation #4: The Board of Pilot Commissioners amend 7 CCR 217 to conform to the Statute at HNC 1176, include including a complete view of statutory and regulatory language to ensure consistency in terminology (e.g. "Board appointed physician" in the statutory language and "a physician designated by the Board" in the regulatory language).

-Recommendation #5:

-- a) The Board of Pilot Commissioners maintain 7 CCR Regulation sec.
-217 Medical Examinations (a)(1), 217 (b)(1) and 217 (b)(2) to require pilots and pilot trainees to provide a fitness for duty status from a Board appointed physician prior to each of the following: - 1.
-The entry into a training program and annually thereafter while in the program - 2.
-The issuance of the original license - 3.
-The renewal of a license (annually) - b) The Board of Pilot Commissioners continue to follow Statue HNC 1176(e) which requires the following: - A pilot, or a pilot trainee who is prescribed either a new dosage of a medication or a new medication, or suspends the use of a prescribed medication must submit within 10 days that information to the Board appointed physician who conducted the last fitness for duty examination - If the physician determines that the medication change results in the pilot or pilot trainee being unfit for duty, the physician shall inform the Board. - c) The Board of Pilot Commissioners amend sec.
-217 medical Examination to require pilots and pilot trainees to submit a notification to the Board and to submit a notification along with supporting information to the Board appointed physician who conducted the last examination of fitness for duty, following each of the following: - 4.
-The onset of a new medical condition diagnosed by a physician and listed in CG-719K, or the successor thereto, under circumstances that would require further review or a waiver under current NVIC. - 5.
+Recommendation #5: The Board of Pilot Commissioners maintain 7 CCR sec.
+217 Medical Examinations (a)(1), 217 (b)(1) and 217 (b)(2) to require pilots and pilot trainees to provide a fitness for duty status from a Board appointed physician prior to each of the following:

+- 1. The entry into a training program and annually thereafter while in the program

+- 2. The issuance of the original license

+- 3. The renewal of a license (annually)

+Recommendation #6: The Board of Pilot Commissioners continues to follow Statue HNC sec.
+1176(e) which requires the following:

+- A pilot, or a pilot trainee who is prescribed either a new dosage of a medication or a new medication, or suspends the use of a prescribed medication must submit within 10 days that information to the Board appointed physician who conducted the last fitness for duty examination - "if the physician determines that the medication change results in the pilot or pilot trainee being unfit for duty, the physician shall inform the Board".

+There was a discussion regarding the 10 day requirement.
+It was suggested that the language be changed to "...as soon as possible, but no longer than 10 days.

+Recommendation #7: The Board of Pilot Commissioners amend 7 CCR sec.
+217 medical Examination to require pilots and pilot trainees to submit a notification to the Board and to submit a notification along with supporting information to the Board appointed physician who conducted the last examination of fitness for duty requesting a review of his/her fitness to work, following each of the following:

+- 4. The onset of a new medical condition diagnosed by a physician and listed in CG-719K, or the successor thereto, under circumstances that would require further review or a waiver under NVIC 04-08 or the successor thereto. - 5.
 Any change in a current medical condition which impairs, to an appreciable degree, the ability of the individual to conduct his or her piloting duties.

-Supporting information includes a statement from physician providing care for the pilots or pilot trainee long with diagnostic tests, consultations, or other information as outlined in the NVIC for medical conditions subject to further review.
+Supporting information includes a statement from his/her personal physician providing care for the pilots or pilot trainee long with diagnostic tests, consultations, or other information as outlined in the NVIC 04-08 or the successor thereto, for medical conditions subject to further review.

-- d) The Board of Pilot Commissioners amend 7 CCR sec.219 Duties of Pilots (q) to require pilots and pilot trainees (who are not covered under sec.219 (q)) - 6.
-If the medical disability continues for either 30 consecutive days or a total of 30 days in any 60-day period, the pilot shall be medically examined in accordance with subsection (d) of Section 217 prior to returning to duty.
+Recommendation #8: The Board of Pilot Commissioners amend 7 CCR sec.219 Duties of Pilots (q) to require pilots and pilot trainees (who are not covered under sec.219 (q)):

+1. If the medical disability continues for either 30 consecutive days or a total of 30 days in any 60-day period, to be medically examined in accordance with subsection (d) of Section 217 prior to returning to duty.

-- e) The Board of Pilot Commissioners amend 7 CCR sec.217 Medical Examination to require the Board appointed physician who conducted the last examination to issue a statement on fitness for duty upon receipt of a notice from a pilot or pilot trainee for the following changes in medication or medical condition:
+Recommendation #9: The Board of Pilot Commissioners amend 7 CCR sec.217 Medical Examination to require the Board appointed physician who conducted the last examination to issue a statement on fitness for duty upon receipt of a notice from a pilot or pilot trainee for the following changes in medication or medical condition:

 - a) A change in a medication

 - b) The onset of a new medical condition

 - c) A change in a medical condition

 - d) The return to duty after a medical disability